aaronmams/jekyll-now/_posts/2017-02-10-Working with shapefiles in R: suck it ESRI!.md

 I got two things I think are worth sharing here.
 The first is some really tedious shit involved in getting set up to work with shapefiles in R if you're working on a Mac.
 Like I said, this is tedious but it's worth discussing because it has taken me quite a long time to get the right spatial libraries installed on my system....i.e. it's not quite as straightforward as install.packages('rgeos').
 In fact, for reasons I don't totally understand it's way more complicated than that.

-The second thing I want to show you is a quick example of using R to join and display of different types (shapefiles, SpatialPolygonsDataFrames, regular dataframes, etc).
+The second thing I want to show you is a quick example of using R to join and display different types (shapefiles, SpatialPolygonsDataFrames, regular dataframes, etc).

 Because the set up is necessary but boring, I'm going to present these two things in inverse order: